vi-bulchandani/smart-lab/README.md

 - C++ for Arduino and NodeMCU
 - Python for face recognition
-- Flutter/Dart for the Android application
+- Flutter/Dart and corresponding dependencies for the Android application

 --------------------------------------------------------------